 On December 10, 1948, the United Nations adopted the Universal Declaration of Human Rights (UDHR), written to address the atrocities committed during World War II.
 Since then, the United Nations and other bodies have adopted additional documents on human rights.
 The International Bill of Human Rights includes the UDHR, the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights.

 Effective disaster response upholds all the rights described in the UDHR and subsequent documents.
 Even when people’s lives are upended by natural or human-caused disasters, their human rights should not be at stake.
-That’s why the work of LDR and our local partners in the U.S. and around the world is so important – after a disaster, when our neighbors are living in uncertainty, we walk with impacted communities, responding to their needs and supporting recovery efforts while simultaneously celebrating their strength and resilience.
+That’s why the work of Lutheran Disaster Response and our local partners in the United States and around the world is so important – after a disaster, when our neighbors are living in uncertainty, we walk with impacted communities, responding to their needs and supporting recovery efforts while simultaneously celebrating their strength and resilience.

-- By volunteering in local disaster response through your synod or regional social ministry organization, you can ensure that survivors’ right to adequate living is met.
+- Volunteer.
+By volunteering in local disaster response through your synod or regional social ministry organization, you can ensure that survivors’ rights to adequate living is met.

-- LDR is a trusted partner in disaster response.
-Your gifts to LDR help accompany our neighbors when their lives are upended by disaster.
+- Donate.
+Lutheran Disaster Response is a trusted partner in disaster response.
+Your gifts to Lutheran Disaster Response help accompany our neighbors when their lives are upended by disaster.
 100% of your gifts to a designated disaster go to disaster survivors.